 Paradoxically, cruel Maria Mandl occurred to be…. a music lover.
 She created women’s orchestra in Auschwitz and was proud of their achievements!
 Alma Rose – orchestra’s conductor was her favorite.
 After the war, Maria Mendl was arrested and soon sentenced to death.
 Times of Auschwitz “Beast” were finally over.
 However, her brutal deeds would always stay in numerous minds.
 No wonder why she appears in many memories of former Auschwitz prisoners.

-A young Jewish girl who received her first diary and wrote one of the most important works on Holocaust.
+A young Jewish girl who received her first diary and wrote one of the most important works on the Holocaust.
 Anne with all her family managed to live in hiding in Amsterdam as much as over 2 years.
-During that time, she started to write her thoughts in diary which she had received on birthday.
+During that time, she started to write her thoughts in diary which she had received on her birthday.
 Those notes had become a great piece of work after the war.
 Despite of hard conditions of living underground, awareness of the war and omnipresent death, her notes aren’t pessimistic.
 Living in a closed world of the tiny apartment, she focuses on small things that make her happy or sad.
 For example, she describes slight arguments between her family or first fascination with boys.
-However, those notes are very mature considering young age of Anne Frank.
+However, those notes are very mature considering the young age of Anne Frank.
 She never loses hope, although her friends are being killed and the world is lost in total injustice.